 I’m very slowly working on a new book.
 My non-fiction book Career Suicide is available as a print-on-demand book and a download.
 It’s about the reality of working in the art world for most artists, away from the glamorous and curatorially acclaimed end of the spectrum.
 Find out more about it and read an extract from the book here.
 My major project for 2009-2010 was Magickal Realism, a live video and performance project inspired by the Angelic Actions and writings of Queen Elizabeth I’s court wizard, John Dee.
 The first performance was at Colchester Arts Centre in late February, with subsequent showings in Southern England and in Germany.
 In January and February 2011 I worked at KINO KINO Centre for Art & Film in Norway.

 I have a blog for random, non work-related writing: ADOXOBLOG.
-I also have a blog for reviewing and commenting on art exhibitions and events: Career Suicide, which continues some of the themes I write about in the book of the same name.
+Career Suicide, continues some of the themes I write about in the book of the same name, i.e. being an artist and the art world’s foibles, failings, fun and other things beginning with F.

 PRESS AND MEDIA COVERAGE OF ME AND MY WORK INCLUDES: